nitzano/dbzar/website/docs/intro.md

 ## DBZar

-**DBZar** (Database + "stranger" in Hebrew) is a a tool for anonymizing databases with a single command.

-Just add a connection string and anonymize away!
+**DBZar** (Database + "stranger" in Hebrew) is a a tool for anonymizing databases with a single command, just add a connection string and anonymize away!

 Great for: